mreithub/go-faster/README.md

 To access the internal profiling data, use `TakeSnapshot()`.
 It'll ask the worker goroutine to create a deep copy of Faster's instance current state.

-GoFaster's code is thread safe.
+go-faster's code is thread safe.
 It uses a messaging channel read by a single worker goroutine which does the heavy lifting.
 Calls to `Track()` and `Done()` are asynchronous
 (that asynchronousity doesn't affect time measurement though).